-A new one for me in this review, a uke I have heard the name of in the USA, but never got my hands on.
+A new one for me in this ukulele review, an instrument I have heard the name of in the USA, but never got my hands on.
 It's a Baton Rouge brand concert scale uke, kindly supplied on loan by the UK distributor, Stones Music.

 It actually showed the quality of its build from the moment I took it out of the box.
 It is light to hold (so certainly not over built) and is pretty much flawless in its construction.
 All over the uke, the build is extremely good with no odd gaps in joints, rough edges or obvious finish flaws.
 Finish is in satin, but nothing too heavy and allowing the wood grain and pores to be clearly visible.
 The grain in the mahogany laminate is straight on both the top, back and sides and creates a nice shimmer under the right lighting.
 The back is slightly arched to help with projection and is otherwise pretty much 'bling free'.